 Different insurance companies can settle cases in different ways.
 If an insurance company believes you have a weak case or you are exaggerating your injuries, they will attempt to settle your case for far less amount than your damages are worth.
 Other companies prefer to spend a long time investigating claims before making you an offer.
 Still, others would prefer litigation.

-Although it may seem tempting at a time when you are in need of money, you should never settle for an amount that is too low as they will be inadequate to cover your losses.
+Although it may seem tempting at a time when you are in need of money, you should never settle for an amount that is too low as it will be inadequate to cover your losses.
 Once you sign the settlement agreement, you cannot go back and ask for more compensation so don’t let an insurance company pressure you to give up your rights.

 You also need to have a conclusive medical diagnosis before you even think about settling.

 After a car accident, some people may only have minor injuries and they can make quick recoveries.
 However, in a large number of cases, injuries can be catastrophic and incapacitating resulting in comprehensive surgeries, long hospital stays, and extended rehabilitation processes.
 Some may even result in death.

 The severity and complexity of the accident can increase the amount of time required to settle.
 As you can guess, serious injuries require more money and your attorney will not start the settlement negotiation process until they have full knowledge of the extent of your injuries and the medical treatment required to fix them.

 A lot of times, victims will want to settle their cases while they are still in recovery.
 This is usually not a great idea since once the settlement is paid, the case is closed and if you require additional treatments in the future, you will not be able to claim compensation for it.

 If the defendant and insurance companies are being unreasonable and you cannot come to a settlement agreement with them, your case will be settled through court action.